Nyagah-Tech/pizza/README.md

 ## Technologies Used
 The language used to develop this application is the HTML,CSS,BOOTSTRAP,JAVASCRIPT and JQUERY which is a js library..
 ## Support and contact details
+If you encounter any mischevious operation on this application you can contact our support team at dannyagah13@gmail.com

 ## BDD(Behaviour Driven Development)